WSLI (AM): WMAX

 The station dropped its music format in January 1976 for a news and talk format.
 WMAX NewsRadio 1480 operated as a locally produced all-news radio station from 1976 to 1984, with a staff of 11 reporters.
-Later, the station dropped the news/talk format for urban gospel music, then Contemporary Christian music.
-For many years, WMAX was the Grand Rapids radio home for Detroit Red Wings NHL hockey.
+Later, the station dropped the news/talk format for urban gospel music, then contemporary Christian music.
+For many years, WMAX was the Grand Rapids radio home for Detroit Red Wings hockey.
 WMAX changed transmitter location, adding a directional night-time signal.
 Its city of license switched from Grand Rapids to Kentwood in 1984.

 The station briefly went silent until July 4, 1991.
 On Independence Day, it became branded as "All-American NewsTalk 1480 WMAX".
 The station had its studios in the Witte Travel Building at 3250 28th Street S.E., near Shaffer Avenue.
 The station simulcast the cable TV network audio signal of CNN Headline News most of the day.
 At the :24 and :54 marks of each hour during morning drive, noon hour and afternoon drive, WMAX would cut in with a six-minute locally produced newscast, before resuming the simulcast at the top or bottom of the hour.
 Dave Stanley was the program director and James Gemmell was the news director.
 The owners sold the station in early 1992 to Grand Valley State University.
 It was briefly off the air until the university took over.